louischatriot/nedb/README.md

 </script>
 ```

 It has been tested and is compatible with Chrome, Safari, Firefox, IE 10, IE 9.
-Please open an issue if you need compatibility with IE 8/IE 7, I think it will need some work and am not sure it is needed, since most complex webapplications - the ones that would need NeDB - only work on modern browsers.
+Please open an issue if you need compatibility with IE 8/IE 7, I think it will need some work and am not sure it is needed, since most complex webapplications - the ones that would need NeDB - only work on modern browsers anyway.
 To launch the tests, simply open the file `browser-version/test/index.html` in a browser and you'll see the results of the tests for this browser.

 If you fork and modify nedb, you can build the browser version from the sources, the build script is `browser-version/build.js`.

-**The browser version is still young!** For now you can only use it as an in-memory database in browser environments, I'll implement persistence later.
+As of v0.11, NeDB is also persistent on the browser.
+To use this, simply create the collection with the `filename` option which will be the name of the `localStorage` variable storing data. **Browser persistence is still young!
+It has been tested on most major browsers but please report any bugs you find**

 ## Performance